-Comments are accepted unless inappropriate, not relating to the CDBG program, or are not eligible under program guidelines.
-Reasons eligible projects or programs will not be included in the Plan or funded are a lack of resources to support them, entities being unwilling or unable to undertake the activities or comply with HUD requirements, noncompliance with national objectives, or other community resources available to address needs.
+Comments are accepted unless inappropriate, not related to the CDBG program or are not eligible under program guidelines.
+Eligible projects or programs may not be included in the Plan/funded due to a lack of resources, entities being unwilling/unable to undertake the activities or comply with HUD requirements, noncompliance with national objectives, or other community resources being available to address needs.